Samsursekh/Placement-Practice/priya-practise/React.md

 4. You can create more than one object using a class.
 5. Objects provide life to the class.

+# shri interview

 Higher order component,
 virtual dom,
 react fragment,
 usememo,
 reactmemo

-Fetch api show to console
-[ Like what is react
+Fetch api show to console Like what is react

-3:03
 What is state managemet
-3:03
 What is the lifecycle of react

 # how to manage a state?